HorizenOfficial/evm-documentation/docs/new_horizen/05-smart_contract/02-smart_contract_functionality.md

       bytes calldata _merklePath,
       uint32 _number_of_leaves,
       uint256 _index
    ) external view returns (bool)
 ```

-Which:
-- Checks _attestationId exists in the proofsAttestations storage mapping.
+- Checks `_attestationId` exists in the `proofsAttestations` storage mapping.
-- Computes claimedAttestation = apply(_leaf, _merklePath, _index).
+- Computes `claimedAttestation = apply(_leaf, _merklePath, _index)`.
-- Returns claimedAttestation ==  proofsAttestation[_attestationId].
+- Returns `claimedAttestation ==  proofsAttestation[_attestationId]`.

-The verification of the Merkle Path is carried out by employing the Merkle.sol library contract provided by EigenDA.
-We preferred this choice over OpenZeppelin as it is assuming that both leaves and internal nodes are ordered lexicographically, which is something not necessarily true for us; moreover, EigenDA implementation is more optimized.
+The verification of the Merkle path is carried out by employing the [Merkle.sol](https://github.com/HorizenLabs/CDK_contracts/blob/bp/nh_wip/contracts/lib/Merkle.sol) library contract provided by **EigenDA**.
+We preferred this choice over OpenZeppelin, as it is assuming that both leaves and internal nodes are ordered lexicographically, which is something not necessarily true for us.
+Moreover, **EigenDA** implementation is more optimized.

-However, such implementation needs to be modified to accommodate the fact that Substrate uses a slightly optimized version of a Binary Merkle tree, while the contract assumes the Merkle Tree to be always complete and balanced.
-Please refer to the Substrate source code for more info.
+However, such implementation needs to be modified to accommodate the fact that Substrate uses a slightly optimized version of a Binary Merkle tree, while the contract assumes the Merkle tree to be always complete and balanced.
+Please refer to the Substrate [source code](https://github.com/paritytech/polkadot-sdk/blob/b0741d4f78ebc424c7544e1d2d5db7968132e577/substrate/utils/binary-merkle-tree/src/lib.rs#L237) for more info.